Skip to main content

 A local area network can also use a wireless method to connect devices in an area.
 This type of network is called a wireless LAN, or a WLAN.
 Commonly, this is done by radio transmission media, such as Wi-Fi.
 In homes, offices, schools, and other places, there are often a combination of wired and wireless connections to form a LAN.
 Think about within a house.
 A house can have several smart devices, such as TVs, cameras, lights, and refrigerators, and other devices, such as a computer, printer, smart phones, and gaming consoles.
 This local area network may use a wireless access point, so devices that have Wi-Fi capabilities can connect wirelessly.
 Smart devices, such as an Amazon Alexa, need to reach the Internet to access news stories and give you the weather.
 In order for our devices to reach the Internet, we have routers in our homes that take our requests through several "checkpoints" - or other routers - to get to a site.
 More on this on a future post!

 Just like PANs, LANs are still limited in geographic range.
 Ethernet is a protocol, so it has rules.
 When creating a LAN with Ethernet, the signal degrades after approximately 300 feet before adding "aid" to carry that signal any further.
-A LAN require more maintenance and planning than a PAN, such as considering the type of cable, how much of it, and how many devices will be operating on that network.
+A LAN requires more maintenance and planning than a PAN, such as considering the type of cable, how much of it, and how many devices will be operating on that network.

 You can group LANs to create even bigger networks, such as CANs and MANs.